 The Chemistry and Toxicology Lab - part of the Core Laboratory at North Carolina Baptist Hospital and Wake Forest School of Medicine is a highly automated facility offering services 365 days a year, seven days a week, 24 hours a day.
-The recently updated automation line is coupled with three new high throughput and state-of-the-art analyzers.
-The medical director, internationally known and currently serving as the President-Elect of the American Association for Clinical Chemistry, provides timely consultations.
+The recently updated automation line is coupled with five new high throughput and state-of-the-art analyzers.
+The medical director, internationally known and currently serving as the Past President of the American Association for Clinical Chemistry, provides timely consultations.

 Most chemistry and toxicology procedures now use micro methods with very few requiring more than 0.2 mL serum or plasma.
 Common chemistry assays are typically completed within several hours of receipt and all but a few in-house tests are done the day they are received.

-In addition,the lab is equipped with capillary electrophoresis, and performs chemiluminescence assay for vitamin D. A new test for the monitoring of everolimus is performed with an automated analyzer, and our lab is one of the few certified labs in the country.
+In addition, the lab is equipped with capillary electrophoresis.
+Vitamin D and voriconazole are analyzed by tandem mass spec.
+A new test for the monitoring of everolimus is performed with an automated analyzer, and our lab is one of the few certified labs in the country.
 Annual test volume is approximately 5 million tests per year.

 - Capillary electrophoresis